AMeddis/IntrotoR-for-Basic-Statistics/README.md

   #### Morning:
  - Data manipulation with data.frame, Part II (wide and long format, merge two data sets)
- - Basic graphics in R (plot, lines, abline, points, boxplot, hist)
  - Exercise: Error404

  #### Afternoon:
+ - Exercise: data manipulation and descriptive in R

+   ### Day 3 (Thursday):

+   #### Morning:
+   - Basic graphics in R (plot, lines, abline, points, boxplot, hist)
- - Exercise: data manipulation, descriptive and graphics in R
+   - Exercise: data manipulation, descriptive and graph- work with your data

 ## Materials:
 In the folders you can find the slides for the Lectures and the Exercises.
 Solutions for the exercises will be uploaded after each class.